mdn/content/files/en-us/learn/javascript/asynchronous/introducing_workers/index.md

 Workers give you the ability to run some tasks in a different thread, so you can start the task, then continue with other processing (such as handling user actions).

-One concern from all this is that if multiple threads can have access to the same shared data, it's possible for them to change it independently and unexpectedly (with respect to each otehr).
+One concern from all this is that if multiple threads can have access to the same shared data, it's possible for them to change it independently and unexpectedly (with respect to each other).
 This can cause bugs that are hard to find.

 To avoid these problems on the web, your main code and your worker code never get direct access to each other's variables, and can only truly "share" data in very specific cases.